yvek/BluePillow/README.md

 # BluePillow
-This repo shall present the implementation of latest concepts along with best prctices of Android Development.
+This repo shall present the implementation of latest concepts along with best practices of Android Development.

 The project started with Hello world, but is being expanded to
 * add worlds